Skip to main content

 Holes can often be patched or darned, bobbles on jumpers carefully removed using a razor, and misshapen items taken in or reshaped using a sewing machine.

 ‘Repair cafes’ and workshops around the UK are sharing upcycling and repair skills with those less confident.
-Search online for your local option.
+We list several Repair Cafe directories on our Libraries of Things page.
 If repairing at home, WRAP's Love Your Clothes website has great information on upcycling and repairs.

 Alterations are also useful when buying second-hand clothes.
 For example, if you’re hesitant to buy trousers second-hand because you’re worried about the fit, get a pair you know will be a bit big and use an online tutorial like this one to downsize them.